cloudnative-pg/cloudnative-pg/docs/src/controller.md

 depending on your database size and your cloud infrastructure, you may prefer to choose one of the following actions:

-1. drop the PVC and the Pod residing on the down node;
+1. drop the PVC and the Pod residing on the downed node;
-   create a new PVC cloning the data from another one;
+   create a new PVC cloning the data from another PVC;
    after that, schedule a Pod for it

 2. drop the Pod, schedule the Pod in a different node, and mount